The Ottoman Lieutenant: Production

 The motion picture commenced principal photography in Prague, Czech Republic in April 2015, and also filmed in Cappadocia and Istanbul, Turkey and completed filming in July 2015.
 The film's music score was composed by Geoff Zanelli.
 A 300000 sqft parcel of land at Barrandov Studios in Prague was where most filming took place.
 The Ottoman Lieutenant entered into production before The Promise, which describes the Armenian genocide as a deliberate campaign of the Ottoman Empire.
-The Ottoman Lieutenant depicts the deaths of Armenians in the manner that the Turkish government stated that happened, that is, unorganized killings, instead of a planned genocide.
+The Ottoman Lieutenant depicts the deaths of Armenians in the manner that the Turkish government stated had happened, that is, unorganized killings, instead of a planned genocide.

 Cara Buckley of The New York Times stated that "several people familiar with" the production indicated that the producers in Turkey, unbeknownst to the director, had arranged for the final cut, and due to the post-production removal of dialog related to the Armenian genocide, "Several people who worked on the project felt the final version butchered the film artistically, and smacked of denialism".
 Director Joseph Ruben, unsatisfied with post-production changes, did not promote the film, but was contractually required to keep his name in the credits.

 The production team of The Ottoman Lieutenant asked Project Save, an archive of Armenian photographs based in the United States, for permission to use some of the photographs.
 Project Save researched the producers and declined to license the photographs because the producers of the film received financial support from Turkey.

 Reception and release

 The film's release date changed as the release date of The Promise changed, and internet users stated that this was a campaign from the producers of The Ottoman Lieutenant to influence Americans.
 Terry George, who directed The Promise, stated that the publicity material for the films was similar; there were accusations, from George and The Promise producer Eric Esrailian, that the film was created solely to counter The Promise.

 Its Turkish release was scheduled for May 19, 2017.
 By May 30 of that year, 41,578 people in Turkey viewed the film, a figure that lead Riada Asimovic Aykol of Al Monitor to conclude that The Ottoman Lieutenant had "not done well".
 The Turkish version of the film added censorship against the kissing scene.

 Los Angeles was scheduled as the North American premiere site.
 In the United States the film's revenue was fewer than $250,000 by April 2017.
-Alex Ritman and Mia Galuppo of The Hollywood Reporter stated that The Ottoman Lieutenant "didn’t have much impact at the box office" stateside.
+Alex Ritman and Mia Galuppo of The Hollywood Reporter stated that The Ottoman Lieutenant "didn't have much impact at the box office" stateside.

-Reviews and analysis
+The film later aired on Turkish TV channels and on the in-flight entertainment systems of Turkish Airlines.